mootools/mootools-core/Docs/Browser/Browser.md

 Browser.Engine {#Browser:Browser-Engine}
 ----------------------------------------

-**Important note:** The *Browser.Engine* object is deprecated since MooTools 1.3, and only available in the 1.2-compatibility version.
+**Important note:** The *Browser.Engine* object is deprecated since MooTools 1.3, and is only available in the 1.2-compatibility version.

 ### Engine: